nikithak17901/INS17/README.md

 Encrypted message: "RIJVS"

 The Vigenère cipher demonstrates a fundamental cryptographic principle and serves as an excellent introduction to more advanced encryption techniques.

+Introduction to Feistel Network

+The Feistel network is a structure designed for building symmetric key block ciphers.
+It divides input data into two halves and processes them through several rounds of transformation, where the same function is applied for both encryption and decryption.

+Key Features of Feistel Network

+Simplicity: Uses the same function for both encryption and decryption, making the design efficient.

+Divide and Conquer: The input data is split into two parts, facilitating easier manipulation and transformation.

+Symmetric Operation: The same keys are used for both processes, which underscores its symmetric nature.

+Reversible: The Feistel structure ensures that if you can encrypt, you can also decrypt, utilizing the same function with different key arrangements.

+Security: It allows for a complex key schedule and multiple rounds, increasing the difficulty of cryptanalysis.

+How It Works

+Input Splitting: The plaintext (input data) is divided into two halves, typically called the left half (L) and the right half (R).

+Rounds: The Feistel network operates through multiple rounds (typically 16 in DES):

+In each round, a round function (using a subkey) is applied to one half (usually the right half).
+The output of this round function is then combined with the other half (using XOR).
+The halves are swapped after each round, except in the final round.

+Output: After the last round, the two halves are combined to produce the ciphertext.